Bhawanikatoch07/plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create powerful popups for promotion.
-Manage popup, effects, themes and more.

 == Description ==
 This plugin was created for the as the assignmemt for cp-5637(content management system) but You can even use it as-is on your WordPress site.
 A plugin is used to dispaly modal box with information on a click of button.
 By just adding a shortcode